SamCodeRepo/spring_security/README.md

 # Amazing Spring Security
-This project's evolution involves all the way from basic authentication to Json Web Token (JWT)
+This project's evolution involves all the way from form_based authentication to JASON Web Token (JWT)